Aryash05/openadp/README.md

 nodes to both groups.
 The attacker can then make 20 guesses, 10 with each group.
 This splitting attack is worse for other systems, but isn't too bad for OpenADP.

-### Reseting the nuber of bad guesses

-After a good guess and backup recovery, we'd like to get our guesses back in case we need to do it again later.
-The new device can reset the number of bad guesses by registering using the old `DID`.
-The new device should also register a new backup as soon as practical.